mailchimp/wordpress/readme.txt

 = Version 2.8+ =

-1. Unzip our archive and upload the entire mailchimp directory to your `/wp-content/plugins/ directory`
+1. Unzip our archive and upload the entire mailchimp directory to your `/wp-content/plugins/ directory`.
-2. Activate the plugin through the **Plugins** menu in WordPress
+2. Activate the plugin through the **Plugins** menu in WordPress.
 3. Navigate to the **Mailchimp** menu.
 4. Enter your Mailchimp API Key and let the plugin verify it.
 5. Select the list where you want to send new Mailchimp subscribers.
 6. Optional: Turn **Merge Fields** and **Groups** on or off.
 Navigate to **Appearance**, and click **Widgets**.
 Drag the Mailchimp Widget into one of your Widget Areas.
+7. Optional: adjust frontend site display with available CSS options.

 = Advanced =